allegro/bigflow/docs/deployment.md

 ## Cloud Composer

-Shortly speaking, a Cloud Composer is Airflow-as-a-Service.
+Shortly speaking, a Cloud Composer is a managed Airflow.

 Unfortunately for Python users, Python libraries required by DAGs have to be [installed manually](https://cloud.google.com/composer/docs/how-to/using/installing-python-dependencies) on Composer.